shinefield/mangoszerodocumentation/database/world/game-tele.rst

 .. note::

-    using spaces and special characters for locations is prohibited.
+    Using spaces and special characters for locations is prohibited.